martinfrances107/adventOfCode2023/README.md

       Can I merge the four steps into one?

 Day 15 - Hash algorithrm
+      part 2 in a good examples of CRUD operations when using a VecDeque

       Good example of using Wrapping<u8> to create a hash.
 ## Observations